 Financial instruments that potentially subject us to credit risk consist principally of cash and cash equivalents.
 The Company maintains its cash primarily with domestic financial institutions of high credit quality, which may exceed federal deposit insurance corporation limits.
-The Company invests its cash equivalents in highly rated money market funds.
+The Company invests its cash equivalents in highly rated money market funds and United States Treasury bills with original maturities of less than 90 days.
 The Company has not experienced any losses in such accounts.
 The Company believes it is not exposed to any significant credit risk on cash and cash equivalents and performs periodic evaluations of the credit standing of such institutions.